 Are you an employee or independent contractor?

 The first thing you need to figure out is whether you’re an employee or an independent contractor.
-The tax rules are very different for employee staff nurses versus independent contractor nurses.
+The IRS guidelines for travel nurses are very different for employee staff nurses versus independent contractor nurses.

 - If you’re a permanent employee for a doctor’s practice or a hospital, you’re almost surely on a W-2 and this post doesn’t apply to you unless you want to learn more about becoming a travel nurse.